 | All-in cost to Buyer (A – D + E) | $500,000 | $495,300 | -$4,700 |

-The competing buyer and their agent lost because they were dragged down by the weight of a 3% commission to the buyer’s agent.
+The competing buyer and their agent lost because they were weighed down by the 3% commission to the buyer’s agent.
 With a 3% headroom to play with, my offer basically split it three ways among the seller, the seller’s agent, and me.
 The seller received $4,700 more in net proceeds.
 The seller’s agent earned $5,200 more in commissions.
 I paid $4,700 less.
 Win-win-win.

 If the seller didn’t receive competing offers, I wouldn’t have offered the extra 1% to the seller, and I would’ve saved even more.